garyleicester/sparqlook/README.md

 **SPARQLook**

 A simple, lightweight, single php file tool for exploring SPARQL endpoints.
+It should be easy to host on any Apache webserver, for instance.

 Try it at https://allophone.hamster.coffee/sparqlook.php